ONNC/onnc-umbrella/README.md

 * README    - This document
 * README.md - Same document in Markdown format
 * build.sh  - The building script
-* trunk     - The placeholder of onnc project
+* src       - The source directory of onnc project
+* external  - The external librarys